Support Board

 No. Support Board notes are internal owner/staff context only.
 They do not appear in hosted help, widget responses, public APIs, or customer-facing docs.

-No. Cards can create answer proposals, but Knowledge Governance and owner approval decide what becomes authoritative support knowledge.
+No. Cards can create answer proposals, but owner approval decides what becomes authoritative support knowledge.